 The Mohaka River is located in the central region of the Hawke's Bay and drains the Kaweka and Kaimanawa Ranges.
 The catchment area is approximately 2400km2 and the river length is 172km.
-This river drains very steep and rugged landscape with many gorges, some as steep as 200m.
+This river drains very steep and rugged landscape with many gorges, some as deep as 200m.
 A possible hydro-power scheme was identified in the lower reaches of the river, near Raupunga.
-The HMD series has been created at Mohaka at Raupunga which is shown in Figure 2.11.
+An HMD series has been created at Mohaka at Raupunga which is shown in Figure 2.11.

-Figure 2.11: Mohaka River location diagram
+Figure 2.11: Mohaka River and key locations